-You control a spaceship (view from above) and you must destroy all the meteorites and other space objects that move around you.
-You use your laser guns and collision shields to accomplish each level.
-Each world is divided into 6 levels with different difficulty grades.
-At the end, you must confront a big mothership in order to fly to the next world.
-When travelling to the next world, the camera perspective changes and it takes you to a 3D-style shooter (you see the enemies coming from the background like in Space Harrier).
-The gameplay is very addictive, even if you are not a fan of the Asteroids series, since Stardust takes the series to a higher level.
-You must collect bonuses by shooting the enemies which will help you upgrade your weapons, gain energy and refuel your shields.
+STORY / GAMEPLAY You control a spaceship (viewed from above) and you must destroy all the asteroids and other space debris or alien spacecrafts that move around you.
+You use your laser guns and collision shield to protect your ship and complete the level.
+Each world is divided into 6 different levels, with increased difficulty.
+At the end of each level you must battle against a gigantic mother-ship to fly to the next world.
+Upon travelling to the next world the camera perspective changes to a 3D-style shooter game (you see the enemies coming from the background) like Space Harrier.
+The gameplay is pretty addictive even if you are not an Asteroids fan since Stardust takes the series to a much higher and more impressive status.
+You can also collect a variety of bonuses by shooting enemies.
+These are vital and will help you upgrade your weapons, increase the ship's energy and recharge your shields.

 CPU: Motorola 68000 16/32bit @ 8mhz.
 16 bit data bus/32 bit internal/24-bit address bus.
 MEMORY: RAM 512 (520STE) -1024KB (1040STE) upgradable up to 4 MB / ROM 192KB GRAPHICS: Digital-to-Analog Converter of 3-bits, eight levels per RGB channel, featuring a 12-bit RGB palette (4096 colors) supporting resolutions of 320x200 (16 color), 640x200 (4 color), 640x400 (monochrome).
 Also features BLiTTER chip for copy/fill/clear large data blocks in memory (fill rate 4 MB/s) and Hardware-support for horizontal and vertical fine scrolling and split screen.
 SOUND: DMA sound chip with 2-channels stereo 8-bit PCM sound at 6.25/12.5/25/50 kHz, MIDI in/out